Uniformizer of the False Tate Curve Extension of $\mathbb{Q}_p$: Introduction

-As we observed in the case $K_{1,m}$, if one can find an algebraic integer of $K_{n,m}$ with valuation coprime to $p$, then we can use B\'ezout theorem to construct a uniformizer of $K_{n,m}$.
+As we observed in the case $K_{1,m}$, if one can find an algebraic integer of $K_{n,m}$ with valuation coprime to $p$, then we can use B\'ezout's lemma to construct a uniformizer of $K_{n,m}$.

 David Lampert in his paper \cite{Lampert1986} gave the $p$-adic expansion of $\zeta_{p^2}$ without a proof\footnote{Lampert claimed at \cite{LampertMOF1,LampertMOF2} that the expansion in his paper is incorrect.}.
 The formula appearing in his paper indicates (cf. \cite{LampertMOF1}) that there is a chance to construct the desired algebraic integer.
-This leads us to study the canonical expansion of the primitive root of unity $\zeta_{p^n}$ in the $p$-adic Mal'cev-Neumann field $\mathbb{L}_p$.
-On the other hand, Kedlaya\cite{Kedlaya2001} used a transfinite induction to prove the algebraic closeness of the $p$-adic Mal'cev-Neumann field $\mathbb{L}_p$.
+This leads us to study the canonical expansion of the primitive root of unity $\zeta_{p^n}$ in the $p$-adic Mal'cev-Neumann field $\bbL_p$, which is the spherical completion of $\bbC_p$ (cf. \Cref{subsec:8394}).
+On the other hand, Kedlaya\cite{Kedlaya2001} used a transfinite induction to prove the algebraic closeness of the $p$-adic Mal'cev-Neumann field $\bbL_p$.
 We expand Kedlaya's proof into a transfinite Newton's algorithm in \Cref{algorithmtheory}.
-Using this algorithm, we prove an explicit formula for the first $\aleph_0$-coefficients of canonical expansion of the $p^n$-th primitive root of unity in $\mathbb{L}_p$ for every $n\geq 2$ (cf. \Cref{maintheorem1} of local cite): \begin{theorem*} Let $\zeta_{p^n}^{(i)}=\sum_{x_i\in \bbQ} [\alpha_{x_{i}}]p^{x_i}$ be the $i$-th approximation of $\zeta_{p^n}$ in the transfinite Newton algorithm for all $n\geq 2$.
+We will call the result of the $i$-th step of the transfinite Newton algorithm for a given polynomial $P(T)\in \bbL_p[T]$, the $i$-th approximation of a root of $P(T)$.
+Using this algorithm, we prove an explicit formula for the first $\aleph_0$ terms of canonical expansion of a $p^n$-th primitive root of unity in $\bbL_p$ for every $n\geq 2$ (cf. \Cref{maintheorem1} of local cite): \begin{theorem*} Let $\zeta_{p^n}^{(i)}$ in $\bbL_p$ be the $i$-th approximation of $\zeta_{p^n}$ in the transfinite Newton algorithm for all $n\geq 2$.
 Then we have

 \end{theorem*} In other words, we have